M-STARX/Guide/docs/source/raspberry-pi.rst

 .. note::

    The following will work for both Ubuntu and VM Ubuntu.
-VM Ubuntu MUST have the Network Adapter to Bridged Adapter
+VM Ubuntu MUST have the Network Adapter set to "Bridged Adapter"

 .. code-block:: Bash